devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 6.  **PM2:** For each instance, `pb-manager` generates an entry in a PM2 ecosystem file (`~/.pb-manager/ecosystem.config.js`).
 PM2 is then used to run, monitor, and manage the lifecycle of these PocketBase processes.
 7.  **Nginx:** When an instance is added, `pb-manager` generates a secure Nginx server block configuration file in `/etc/nginx/sites-available/` and creates a symbolic link in `/etc/nginx/sites-enabled/`.
 This configures Nginx to act as a reverse proxy, forwarding requests from a public domain to the instance's internal port.
 8.  **Certbot:** If HTTPS is enabled for an instance, `pb-manager` can attempt to run Certbot to obtain and install a Let's Encrypt SSL certificate for the specified domain.
 Certbot will modify the Nginx configuration to enable HTTPS. `pb-manager` also ensures a `dhparam.pem` file exists for stronger SSL.
-9.  **Superuser Creation:** When adding a new instance, `pb-manager` offers to create the initial PocketBase superuser (admin) account via the CLI, or guides you to do it via the web UI.
+9.  **Superuser Creation/Management:** When adding a new instance, `pb-manager` offers to create the initial PocketBase superuser (admin) account via the CLI, or guides you to do it via the web UI.
+It also provides a command to reset an admin's password.
 10. **Interactive Dashboard:** Uses `blessed` and `blessed-contrib` to render a terminal-based UI for real-time monitoring and management of instances.
 11. **Audit Log:** Every command run through `pb-manager` is recorded in an audit log (`~/.pb-manager/audit.log`) with a timestamp and details.
 12. **DNS Validation:** When adding an instance with HTTPS, `pb-manager` checks that the domain resolves and points to your server's public IP before proceeding with Certbot.